-In the Service section of the Main screen and Unit screens, the operator is able to test each alarm and shutdown event.
+In the Service section of the Main screen and Unit screens, the operator can test each alarm and shutdown event.
 When an alarm/shutdown event is selected to test, the actual alarm/shutdown is latched.
-At this point, the system responds as if an actual alarm/shutdown has occured.
+At this point, the system responds as if an actual alarm/shutdown has occurred.